-As this year wraps up, I officially celebrated my first full year of freelancing!
+As this year wraps up, I’m excited to celebrate my first holiday of quitting my day job and being my own boss!
 Since I started, I’ve worked with some fantastic entrepreneurs, and signed some awesome (and not so awesome) contracts.

 Both my clients and colleagues are inspiring and enjoyable to work with.
 I’ve learned a lot of personal lessons, as well as business lessons throughout the year (more of which I’ll share in an upcoming blog post).